Rackspace Cloud Sites Essentials - MyLittleAdmin Database Management Interface

-If you don’t want choose a backup set name and description or you’re not sure what to use, just leave it blank or use the database name as both!
+If you don’t want choose a backup set name and description or you’re not sure what to use, just leave it blank or use the database name for both.

-If everything above looks correct, you’re ready to click the Backup button in Step 4.
+If everything above looks correct, click the Backup button in Step 4.

 During this time you will see a loading message on the screen.
-Please take heed of the warning myLittleBackup gives: You’re now ready to backup your database.
+Take heed of the warning myLittleBackup gives: You’re now ready to backup your database.
 The process can take several minutes.
 Be patient and do not click the stop button until done.

 Congratulations!
 You have just created a backup of your MSSQL database!
 You should now see a link to download your database backup in Step 5.